windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 />
 <br/>

-It would be nice to run the two background scripts after the login script has finished.
+It would be nice to run the two background runnables after the login script has finished.
 We can do just that by updating the "Recompute others" setting of the login button.
 This will make sure that the "Load data" and "Open Data tab" scripts are executed each time the _login script_ successfully finished running.